SheikhAsha/Project_1/README.md

 ## 30 Day Retention: Location

-Overall looking at location of players their is a higher number of retained players based on the each continent but as it turns out there is not a significant difference as to whether the continent a certain continent had more retained players then another.
+Overall looking at location of players their is a higher number of retained players based on the each continent but as it turns out there is not a significant difference as to whether a certain continent had more retained players then another.

 ![Retention based off location](./Images/Retention_location.png)